 Products liability law is based on the responsibility of a manufacturer or seller (whether wholesaler or retailer) or other provider of goods or products to compensate users of the goods or products for injuries caused by defective or dangerous products that it places “into the stream of commerce” by selling them to the public or others.
-Almost anything can be a defective product: air bags, seat belts, tires, car seats, faulty wiring, defective medical devices, food, snow blowers, lawn mowers, power tools, grills, stoves, propane appliances, space heaters, ladders, etc. If you believe you were injured by a defective product or goods, contact us.What is “Strict Product Liability”?
+Almost anything can be a defective product: air bags, seat belts, tires, car seats, faulty wiring, defective medical devices, food, snow blowers, lawn mowers, power tools, grills, stoves, propane appliances, space heaters, ladders, etc. If you believe you were injured by a defective product or goods, contact our Syracuse product liability attorneys today.What is “Strict Product Liability”?

 “Strict liability” for products means that a manufacturer or distributor (including anyone in the “line of distribution”) of a product is responsible for injuries caused by defects in that product.
 By “defect”, it is meant that the product is unreasonably dangerous.
 It doesn’t matter whether the manufacturer or distributor knew it was dangerous when they manufactured or distributed it.
 All that is required to hold them liable is that the product is defective, i.e., unreasonably dangerous.
 It doesn’t even matter whether the manufacturer and distributors were negligent, careful or not when they manufactured or sold it.
 For example, a pharmaceutical company might carefully test a new drug and find that it is safe.
 But after distribution, it turns out that this “product” caused health problems or risks that outweighed any potential benefits.
 If a jury determines that the drug (the “product”) was unreasonable dangerous, i.e., that it was “defective”, then the manufacturers and distributors of that drug are liable to all those who suffered harm from the product, regardless of whether they were careful before putting the drug on the market.What is a "Defective Product"?